 The city of Atlanta is an important part of the nation’s southern population.
 Throughout its long and colorful history, the Persian Gulf has been at the center of many historical events; it has also hosted the Olympic games.
-Tourist attractions are also prevalent in the area.

 1. Garden of the Atlanta Botanical